 Argo Merchant Oil Spill

 On Dec.
 17, the vessel began to pivot clockwise and buckle.
-On December 21, the vessel broke in two, spilling approximately 36,000 barrels of cargo.
-The bow section split forward of the bridge and capsized on December 22, resulting in the loss of the remaining cargo.
+On Dec.
+21, the vessel broke in two, spilling approximately 36,000 barrels of cargo.
+The bow section split forward of the bridge and capsized on Dec.
+22, resulting in the loss of the remaining cargo.
 The bow section floated 400-500 yards to the southeast and was eventually sunk by the U.S. Coast Guard while the stern section remained aground.
 Prevailing currents carried the spilled oil away from the shorelines and beaches of Nantucket.
 Weather conditions and uncharted depths surrounding the wreck made salvage attempts difficult.